bmyerz/minized-examples/tips.md

 Make your selection in the board support package (BSP) settings

 * coresight: uses the debugging console.
 It appears to work fine for stdout; I haven't yet tried it for stdin.
 * ps7_uart1: uses the serial (COM) port.
 I like that it is less magical than coresight, since serial is such a common interface.
-If you don't want to use an external terminal program, use the "SDK terminal".
+If you don't want to use an external terminal program like Tera Term, use the "SDK terminal".

 ### Reflect changes when you modify the HDF